RoboLancers/RoboLancers-Hardware/Helios/Assembly.md

 ## USB C

-These instructions are for assembling and wiring the CountDown Vision system using a USB C cable for powering the Orange pi.
+These instructions are for assembling and wiring the Helios Vision system using a USB C cable for powering the Orange pi.
 | Notes | Image |
 |--|--|
 |4x m3 Heatset Insert||